-Chevrolet Impala owners have reported 12 problems associated with power steering fluid (under the steering category).
+Chevrolet Impala owners have reported 17 problems related to power steering fluid (under the steering category).

 See all problems of the 2012 Chevrolet Impala.

-The vehicle identification number (VIN) of this Chevrolet Impala is 2G1WF5EK6B_.
-Consumer owns a 2011 Chevrolet Impala.
+The contact owns a 2011 Chevrolet Impala.
 The contact stated the steering wheel would squeal when turning.
 The contact took the vehicle to the dealer, who stated that fluid was leaking for the steering system and needed to be replaced.
 The contact did not replace the power steering unit.
 The failure mileage was 47,626.
-The failure date was September 16, 2013.

 See all problems of the 2011 Chevrolet Impala.